Nonparametric Analysis of Random Utility Models: Statistical Testing

 where $\underline{N}=\min_{j}N_{j}$ and $N_{j}$ is the number of observations on Budget $\mathcal{B}_{j}$: see \eqref{eq:pihat}.
 This choice corresponds to the ``BIC choice'' in \citeasnoun{andrews-soares}.
-We will later propose a different $\tau_N$ based on how $\pi$ is in fact estimated.} Also, let $\Omega $ be diagonal and positive definite and let $\mathbf{1}_{H}$ be a $H$-vector of ones.\footnote{In principle, $\mathbf{1}_{H}$ could be any strictly positive $H$-vector, though a data based choice of such a vector is beyond the scope of the paper.}.
-Then our procedure is as follows:
+We will later propose a different $\tau_N$ based on how $\pi$ is in fact estimated.} Also, we restrict $\Omega$ to be diagonal and positive definite and let $\mathbf{1}_{H}$ be a $H$-vector of ones\footnote{In principle, $\mathbf{1}_{H}$ could be any strictly positive $H$-vector, though a data based choice of such a vector is beyond the scope of the paper.}.
+The restriction on $\Omega$ is important: Together with a geometric feature of the column vectors of the matrix $A$, it ensures that constraints which are fulfilled but with small slack become binding through the \textit{Cone Tightening} algorithm we are about to describe.
+A non-diagonal weighting matrix can disrupt this property.
+For further details on this point and its proof, the reader is referred to Appendix A. Our procedure is as follows:

 \begin{itemize} \item[(i)] Obtain the \textit{$\tau_N$-tightened restricted} estimator $\hat{ \eta}_{\tau _{n}}$, which solves

 \item[(ii)] Define the \textit{$\tau_N$-tightened recentered} bootstrap estimators